LateralView/android-base-project/README.md

 # Android Base Project

-Base project builded using [Dagger2] (https://google.github.io/dagger/) for Dependency Injection and MVC architecture with Repository Pattern.
+Base project built using [Dagger2] (https://google.github.io/dagger/) for Dependency Injection and MVC architecture with Repository Pattern.
-It has several managers classes that encapsulate features that are usually used in a project, most using inversion control to decouple the implementation.
+It has several managers classes that encapsulate features that are usually used in a common project, most using inversion control to decouple the implementation.

-The idea of the project is to serve directly to start a project without setting what is commonly used.
+This project has the most common setttings applied.
+The main idea is to start any new project cloning this one.

 Developed by the [LateralView](https://lateralview.co) team.